Nikkormat: Current status

 The Nikkormat F-series are today considered classic designs and are still favorites among film photographers.
 Assuming that they are not abused, Nikkormats suffer very few mechanical failures for an amateur level SLR.
-They generally need only the occasional cleaning, lubrication and adjustment (CLA) to continue normal operations even today, thirty to forty years after production, similar to other mechanical Japanese SLRs of the era, such as the Canon FTb, Pentax Spotmatic, and Minolta SR-T 101.
+They generally need only occasional servicing to continue normal operations even today, thirty to forty years after production, similar to other mechanical Japanese SLRs of the era, such as the Canon FTb, Pentax Spotmatic, and Minolta SR-T 101.

 However, the F-series are not indestructible – especially the meter electronics.
-When they do break or wear out, repair may be difficult, requiring cannibalizing other F bodies, though CLA and repair services are still available.
+When they do break or wear out, repair may be difficult, requiring cannibalizing other F bodies, though repair services are still available.

 The Nikkormat EL-series were also tough and reliable, but as with all first generation autoexposure SLRs, they are not considered as handy as later generations with better electronics.
 With the size and weight of older mechanical SLRs, but with fewer features than succeeding autoexposure SLRs, the ELs are not as popular today as the newer Nikon FE and FE2.

 Nikkormats are still readily available on the second hand market.
 The FS, AI type and all-black bodies are relatively rare and carry a premium.
 Nikkormats are collected and pristine examples are difficult to come by.